Hagar992/project_Images-processing/README.md

 # project_image processing <img width="50" hieght="50" src="">
-a GUI application to apply basic image processing filters built with python, openCV and tkinter
+A GUI application to apply basic image processing filters built with python, openCV and tkinter

 # Features
 - Applying the filters in image.